florayasmin/husky-task-helper/README.md

 # Husky Task Helper

-A Chrome extension that helps you break down tasks into manageable subtasks using Claude AI!
+A Chrome extension that helps you break down tasks into manageable subtasks using Claude AI ✴️

 ## Features